 This brought two of Burgundy’s most gifted winemakers together—working and tasting side by side—with the alchemy you’d expect.
 The vineyard management was also combined, with Louis responsible for not only his own vines, but those of Ghislaine as well.

 It’s no wonder Ghislaine lets Louis take care of her vines.
-He’s a master with more than 30 years of experience—employing the minimum of interventions, and meticulously pruning for balanced yields.
-His winemaking is equally timeless, featuring extended, gentle extractions and a limited use of new barrels.
+He was a master with more than 30 years of experience—employing the minimum of interventions, and meticulously pruning for balanced yields.
+His winemaking was equally timeless, featuring extended, gentle extractions and a limited use of new barrels.

-Today, as in the past, at the heart of his style is a profound respect for the terroir of his old vines.
-In Gevrey-Chambertin for example, his villages vines average over 50 years old, as do the vines for his premier cru-quality Evocelles.
+Today, as in the past, a profound respect for the terroir of old vines is at the heart of the estate’s style.
+In Gevrey-Chambertin for example, the villages vines average over 50 years old, as do the vines for the lieu-dit Evocelles.
 His Champonnet proves this little-seen site ranks among Gevery’s best premier crus.
 And the Cherbaudes, from 100+ year old vines, is frequently of grand cru quality.

-He makes a profound Nuit-St. Georges 1er cru Pruliers, also from 100+ year old vines.
-And, in Chambolle-Musigny, Louis and Ghislaine purchased and divided a significant part of Beaux Bruns.
+A profound Nuit-St. Georges 1er cru Pruliers is produced, also from 100+ year old vines.
+And, in Chambolle-Musigny, Louis and Ghislaine purchased and divided a significant old-vine holding in Beaux Bruns.

-Louis’ Côte de Beaune vineyards are equally imposing, with 65+ year old vines in the villages Volnay Grands Poisots.
+The domaine’s Côte de Beaune vineyards are equally imposing, with 65+-year-old vines in the villages Volnay Grands Poisots.
 Also in Volnay, there are three premier crus: the supple Les Angles, the intense old-vine Brouillards and the esteemed Caillerets.
 Just down the road, there are two great Pommard premier crus: a robust Fremiers and monumental Croix Noires.

 In fact, it’s hard to imagine the wines of so many great Burgundy terroirs slumbering in the same cellar.
-Between Louis and Ghislaine, there are 26 different cuvées, of which 17 are premier cru.
-Louis and Ghislaine’s son Clément stands to inherit both domaines one day, creating a single estate of dizzying stature.
+Between Louis Boillot and Ghislaine Barthod, there are over 26 different cuvées, of which 17 are premier cru.
+Without question, Clément has a treasure chest of great sites to vinify as his parents slowly settle into retirement.

-The wines that Louis makes from his priceless vines are like Burgundy used to be: gentle, subtle, pure, precise and highly nuanced, their complexity and sensuality growing with age.
+The wines that Louis made—and Clément now makes—from his priceless old vines remind us of what Burgundy used to be: gentle, subtle, pure, precise, and highly nuanced; their complexity and sensuality growing with age.